2026-04-15 12:14 UTC

 Pre-war avg: 3161/day

 Insurance killed Hormuz before the military did.
 Premiums 0.25% → 5% in 10 days (20x), eased to ~2.5% by late Mar, then re-spiked after Apr 2 escalation, MSC Ishyka strike (Apr 4), Iran rejecting ultimatum (Apr 5), and Kharg Island strikes (Apr 7).
 2-week ceasefire agreed Apr 7 — premiums dropped from 3.5% (Apr 8) to ~2.5% (Apr 10), then reversed higher to 3.5% (Apr 12) after Islamabad talks collapsed and Saudi East–West pipeline strike.
-Mid-April (Apr 14) shows cautious stabilization at ~3.25% as underwriters reassess, but Hormuz remains classified “very high risk.”
-Shippers placing huge volume requests; strait still effectively closed with Iran charging $1M+ tolls.
-Maersk not yet resuming; 800 vessels still trapped.
+Apr 13 US naval blockade drove premiums to 4.5%.
+Apr 17: Iran declared Hormuz “open” — premiums eased slightly to ~3.0% — insurers not ready to drop rates and oil fell 11%.
+Apr 18: Iran re-closed Hormuz after US refused to lift blockade — premiums spiked back to 5%.
+Ceasefire expires Apr 22; strait remains “very high risk.”
 US-nexus vessels pay 2x more.

 Suez & Red Sea Detail (lower scale — hidden above due to Hormuz dominance)